11 Wellness Trends To Watch In 2019

 In 2018, we watched as the TheraGun, a pricey handheld massage machine developed by a chiropractor, became the go-to tool to help people recover like the pros (Kyrie Irving was spotted using one during the 2017 NBA finals, which helped catapult the locker room tool into the mainstream).

 This year, celebs such as Michael Phelps and Ashley Graham told mbg that they swore by the machine; TheraGun shot up to its highest search traffic on Google; and other percussive therapy tools like TimTam and Hypervolt entered the market at slightly lower price points (TheraGun retails for $399; these come in at $199 and $349 respectively).
-Research continues to affirm that massage therapy helps improve muscle performance and increase range of motion after strenuous workouts, so the trend is backed by science as well as star power.
+Research continues to affirm that massage therapy helps improve muscle performance1 and increase range of motion2 after strenuous workouts, so the trend is backed by science as well as star power.

 "Consumers are looking for ways to make these recovery services a part of their everyday lives.
 Products like Theragun allow you to take the recovery tools home, getting percussive therapy muscle relief without having to book an hour with a specialist," Shom Chowdhury, the Global Health & Wellness Director of Soho House, speculates about the tool's popularity.
 "In 2019 I expect to see more consumers adopting to at home fitness offerings, which will ultimately expand the total addressable market for the industry."